 Tooth cleanings remove plaque (the sticky film on your teeth before you brush) and calculus (tartar) deposits that build up on your teeth over time.
 Calculus comes from the calcium secreted in your saliva, which coats your teeth and help strengthen and protect them.
 However, calcium builds up, like limescale on faucets or tubs.
 If it’s left on your teeth, it creates the right conditions for bacteria to thrive right next to the gums.

 Tooth cleaning and polishing leaves the surface of your teeth clean and smooth so that bacteria can no longer stick to them, and you can better keep them clean at home.
-Following your cleaning, Dr. Miller will complete a thorough exam of your mouth, including screening for oral cancer, and will discuss with you anything she might see and answer any questions you might have.
+Following your cleaning, Dr. Freeman will complete a thorough exam of your mouth, including screening for oral cancer, and will discuss with you anything she might see and answer any questions you might have.

 Our hygienists at Pinnacle Dental use specialized instruments to remove the tartar from your teeth leaving the surface clean and free of bacteria.
 Afterwards your teeth will be polished using a special grit that leaves your teeth shiny and smooth.
 A dental cleaning shouldn’t be uncomfortable, but if you haven’t had your teeth cleaned in some time, you may have some sensitivity due to the bacteria causing inflammation in your gums.
 Let the staff at Pinnacle Dental know how long it’s been between cleanings for you so that they can plan special measures to make you more comfortable.

 Non-Surgical Periodontal Therapy